jtneal/scrum-integral-2023/DEMO.md

 While this has been a super simple example, you can use a micro frontend architecture for even the most complex of applications.
 We started our micro frontend journey back in 2019 using a microsite or micro-app approach.
 We then transitioned to the custom element or web component approach.
-This year, we migrated to using Module Federation and we're very happy with it and plan to stick with it for the foreseeable future.
+Then, we finally migrated to using Module Federation and we're very happy with it and plan to stick with it for the foreseeable future.

-How about I show you our portal as a real world example?

 Okay, that's all for the live demo, so let's switch back to the slides to wrap up with some closing thoughts.